-After completing a Ph.D. in Sociology at New York University, she was the Vincent Wright Fellow in Comparative Politics at the Robert Schuman Centre for Advanced Studies, European University Institute (2006-2007), followed by four years as a Harper Schmidt Fellow (the Society of Fellows) teaching undergraduate social theory within the University of Chicago's common core curriculum (2007-2011).
+Geva has had an especially international career, and bridges European and North American academic communities.
+She is a Canadian who completed a Ph.D. in Sociology at New York University, after which she was the Vincent Wright Fellow in Comparative Politics at the Robert Schuman Centre for Advanced Studies, European University Institute (2006-2007), followed by four years as a Harper Schmidt Fellow (the Society of Fellows) teaching undergraduate political and social theory within the University of Chicago's common core curriculum (2007-2011).

 She joined Central European University in Autumn 2011, and was Head of Department 2017-2019.
 As a consequence of CEU's forced departure from Hungary to Austria, she worked intensively with several colleagues across CEU departments to create the BA in Culture, Politics, and Society.
 She was thereafter appointed to be the first Dean of Undergraduate Studies at CEU, building fromn the ground up every aspect of CEU's 3 new BA programs, always in close cooperation with many colleagues at CEU.

 Her expertise is in political sociology, gender and politics, qualitative methods, and political and social theory.
 She wrote a comparative book on the politics of military service in France and the United States, published by Cambridge University Press and soon to be published in German by Hamburger Press.
 She published related journal articles in the American Journal of Sociology, Polity, Politics and Society, and various other journals.
 She has also published on fatherhood and welfare reform in the journal Social Politics.